dxw/playbook/_guides/card-sort.md

 1. Prepare category cards for each participant

-   * Write categories on cards for a closed sort.
+   * Write categories on cards for a closed card sort.
 You might have identified these through a quantitative/automated sorting, through discussion/design sprint or in previous card sort sessions.
 2. Prepare some content cards for each category (a set for each participant)
 3. Ask participants to group the cards in the way that makes sense to them and give the groups names

-   * For a closed sort participants move content cards into categories you’ve prepared
+   * For a closed card sort, participants move content cards into categories you’ve prepared
-   * A variation of ‘other pile’ and allowing participants to amend and create new categories are often useful particularly in the first round of sorting
+   * A variation of an ‘other pile’ and allowing participants to amend and create new categories are often useful particularly in the first round of sorting
 4. Discuss why they grouped the cards the way they did

    * This part is where the notetaker/observer must really listen for comments, reasoning and questions.
-Equally, the notetaker should take notes of comments and questions that arise as poeple work on the groupings.
+Equally, the notetaker should take notes of comments and questions that arise as people work on the groupings.
 5. If there too many categories and time allows, you can try to get participants to reach a consensus
 6. Repeat